-Over-expression of miR-29b in mice leads to dramatic reduction of Paneth cell gene markers

-Upon further analysis of the murine RNA-seq data from the jejunum, we observed dramatic down-regulation of six major Paneth cell markers (Figure 6A).
-Contrastingly, we observed only modest effects on goblet and enteroendocrine cell markers (Figure 6A), and very little influence on stem or enterocyte markers (Figure 6A).
-We then measured by real time quantitative PCR (RT-qPCR) the levels of marker genes of intestinal stem cells (Lgr5) and four different major lineages of the intestinal epithelium (enterocyte, goblet, enteroendocrine, and Paneth).
+Overexpression of miR-29b in mice leads to dramatic reduction of Paneth cell gene markers.
+Upon further analysis of the murine RNA-Seq data from the jejunum, we observed dramatic downregulation of 5 major Paneth cell markers (Figure 6A).
+Contrastingly, we observed only modest effects on goblet and enteroendocrine cell markers (Figure 6A) and observed very little influence on stem or enterocyte markers (Figure 6A).
+We then measured by quantitative PCR (qPCR) the levels of marker genes of intestinal stem cells (Lgr5) and 4 different major lineages of the intestinal epithelium (enterocyte, goblet, enteroendocrine, and Paneth).
 The most dramatic effect was observed for a classic marker of crypt-based Paneth cells, lysozyme 1 (Lyz1), downregulated by more than 20-fold in 29OE/+Dox relative to control (Figure 6B).
-No significant change in Lyz1 or any other marker was detected in wild-type mice (without the miR-29b over-expression cassette) treated with Dox for the same duration of time (Figure 6B).
-RT-qPCR for additional Paneth cell markers, Defa17, miR-152, and Copz2, in IECs revealed a similar down-regulation in 29OE/+Dox relative to control (Figure 6C-E).
-The latter two are particularly informative as they are not thought to be physically associated with granules, unlike Defa17 and Lyz1, suggesting that there is a loss of Paneth cells and not merely a granulation defect.
+No significant change in Lyz1 or any other marker was detected in WT mice (without the miR-29b overexpression cassette) treated with Dox for the same duration of time (Figure 6B). qPCR for additional Paneth cell markers Defa17, miR-152, and Copz2 in IECs revealed a similar downregulation in 29OE/+Dox relative to control (Figure 6, C-E).
+The latter 2 are particularly informative, since they are not thought to be physically associated with granules, unlike Defa17 and Lyz1, suggesting that there is a loss of Paneth cells and not merely a granulation defect.

-Gain of miR-29b leads to loss of Paneth cells in mice

-Matching the results from the transcriptomic study, H&E analysis showed that the number of granulated cells (which we use as a proxy for Paneth cells) per crypt is significantly reduced in 29OE/+Dox mice compared to 29OE/-Dox controls (Figure 7A).
+Gain of miR-29b leads to loss of Paneth cells in mice.
+Matching the results from the transcriptomic study, H&E analysis showed that the number of granulated cells (which we use as a proxy for Paneth cells) per crypt is significantly reduced in 29OE/+Dox mice compared with 29OE/-Dox controls (Figure 7A).
 We next performed Lyz1 immunofluorescence (IF) analysis, which showed an even more dramatic loss of canonical Paneth cells (Figure 7B).
-H&E and IF analyses in an independent cohort of mice confirmed these results (Figure S5).
-Alcian blue staining revealed only a comparatively modest effect of miR-29b over-expression on goblet cell number in both crypts (Figure 7C) and villi (Figure 7D), consistent with the results of the gene marker analysis (Figure 6A).
-These findings were not observed in the H&E analysis for wild-type mice (without the miR-29b over-expression cassette) treated with Dox for the same duration of time (Figure S6).
+H&E and IF analyses in an independent cohort of mice confirmed these results (Supplemental Figure 5).
+Alcian blue staining revealed only a comparatively modest effect of miR-29b overexpression on goblet cell number in both crypts (Supplemental Figure 6A) and villi (Supplemental Figure 6B), consistent with the results of the gene marker analysis (Figure 6A).
+These findings were not observed in the H&E analysis for WT mice (without the miR-29b overexpression cassette) treated with Dox for the same duration of time (Supplemental Figure 7).